nyawanga/streaming-architecture/README.md

 - To run these scripts you need to ensure you have activated the environment you created earlier.

 ### Docs
-- This directory has two folders
+- This directory has folders hosting sql files and anyb relevant files used in the code
+    #### postges
+    - This will host the postgres schema and any relevant sql queries run on the server

+    #### clickhouse
+    - This will hold the server sceham and relevant sql queries run in it

 #### Credentials
 - For purposes of safety and best practice there is no hardcoding of credentials.